apos/rapid-bulky-wshc-by-apos/README.md

 ### Build Time

-- 4 hour pint (Prusa MKS3 Draft 0.3mm, 20% infill)
+- 4 hour 3d print (Prusa MKS3 Draft 0.3mm, 20% infill)
-- You can save a lot of time, when you use preconfigured cables with already have preconfigured dupont connectors (2 / 4 / 5 in a row)
+- You can save a lot of time, when you use preconfigured cables with already have preconfigured dupont connectors (2 / 4 / 5 in a row).
+E.g. crimping takes the most of time.

 ### Classroom project